Ministers of European Affairs from 13 EU countries, the future of Georgia as an EU member is in your hands

 AI

 We expect the Georgian Government to ensure fair and free elections.
-Georgians must be able choose the future they want for their children and grandchildren.
+Georgians must be able choose the future they want for their and grandchildren.
 This is stated in a statement released by 13 EU member state ministers.

 “We are glad to have you join our European family as a member in the European Union.
-Georgia is a democratic, pluralistic, and European country with a vibrant civil-society and rich media landscape.
+Georgia is a democratic, pluralistic, and European country with a vibrant civil-society and rich landscape.
 Georgia has been granted the status of a European candidate country in 2023.
 The door is wide open and will remain so.
-The European has reiterated its unwavering support for the Georgian people, and its willingness to continue to assist Georgians in their journey towards a .
+The European Council has reiterated its unwavering support for the Georgian people, and its willingness to continue to assist Georgians in their journey towards a European future.
 We also want to be clear – we expect that the Georgian government will ensure fair and free elections.
 Georgians must be able to decide what future they want for their children and grandchildren.
 We hope this will be an option that favors the European future for Georgia.
 You make the choice.
 The statement read: “The future of Georgia lies in your hands!”

 Georgia will not be able join the European Union, as stated in the statement.
 If the government doesn’t change its course.
 According to their definition, “To view this clear decision even in the slightest way or in a completely different light is either delusional of simply false.”